Hosting and bandwidth provided by MacAce.net.

 Choosing which specific "Mid-2012" Retina Display MacBook Pro is best for you likely will depend simply on whether you place more importance on price or performance.

-If price is most important, but you really want a "Mid-2012" Retina Display MacBook Pro (rather than a cheaper traditional "Mid-2012" MacBook Pro or a used model), the entry-level MacBook Pro "Core i7" 2.3 15" (Retina) is your best choice, although it's still not cheap.
+If price is most important, but you really want a "Mid-2012" Retina Display MacBook Pro (rather than a cheaper traditional "Mid-2012" MacBook Pro or an older used model), the entry-level MacBook Pro "Core i7" 2.3 15" (Retina) is your best choice.

 If performance is most important, the high-end MacBook Pro "Core i7" 2.6 15" (Retina) or even its custom configured MacBook Pro "Core i7" 2.7 15" (Retina) brethren offer higher performance and will be ideal for you.
 However, the stock high-end model provides only roughly 8% more speed than the entry-level model, but that performance boost -- as well as twice the storage -- costs around 27% more.